A Brush With Virtual Unreality

 A screen grab of one of my VR drawings.

 Some years back, around 2018, I was invited to take part in a 'research project' at the local public art gallery to use Google Tiltbrush virtual reality at a local VR arcade.
-Several years later, after experimenting with novel text-to-image AI find myself reflecting on disturbing (for me) aspects of the VR experience, of technology in general.
-I spent many hours down at the arcade experimenting with drawing.
+Several years later, after experimenting with novel text-to-image AI I find myself reflecting on disturbing (for me) aspects of the VR experience, of technology in general.
+I spent many hours down at the VR 'arcade' experimenting with drawing.
 Participating artists weren't paid for their work, but received 300 dollars I believe it was, for 'engaging the public' at an art opening for 'Constant Change' at the gallery.
 As a working artist, I insisted that my 'actual' work, which was printmaking, also be included in the exhibition alongside the virtual.
 As well I suggested the other artists be able to do the same.
 As well as the AI artists, in the main gallery a MFA graduate had an exhibition which consisted of perimeter wall painting of what might be large pixels suggesting a digital environment and in the middle of the gallery a circle of electrical cords with a vacuum cleaner robot operating with a dog bowl on top.
 The artist wept during her art talk.
 As well children were exhibiting in the gallery under the title of 'Calling All Robots'.
 These were young students in a robotics program.
 All artists gave a short talk which was printed.
-Here's mine which I've edited in a bit of what I took out for brevity.
+No one seemed to have any great concern about the technology.
+Here's my talk which I've edited in a bit of what I took out for brevity.

 As someone trained in and deeply committed to a skill of the eye, mind and hand (drawing) I'm probably more suspicious than most of the benefits of excessive technology.
 I've nevertheless been curious enough to casually follow developments of the last few decades in both 3D modelling and more recently 'virtual' drawing and painting.
 So it was a fortunate and welcome opportunity to experiment briefly with VR drawing thanks to Matt Adamson of VRSpaces and the CVAG.
 I was pleased that curators Denise Lawson and Angela Somerset have seen fit to show examples of not just the virtual work of the artists involved in this project, but also their actual work.